Shamdan17/Bricking_Bad/use-cases/resume-the-game.md

 **Main Success Scenario:**

 1. User clicks on the resume button or presses the resume shortcut on the keyboard
-2. System continues the game and displays the removes the pause screen
+2. Game continues the game and displays the removes the pause screen
-3. System changes the resume button to a pause button
+3. Game changes the resume button to a pause button

 **Extensions:**